RicardoBurboa/aws-handson-nginx-backend-frontend/README.md

 Sets up a backend in a private subnet that communicates to the frontend in a public subnet while leveraging Security Groups and Nginx.

 ## Description
 This project creates a backend server in an instance that is located in a private subnet.
-This backend establishes communication with the frontend that is located in an instance on a private subnet, while leveraging Nginx.
-The purpose of this project is to test if a request can be done with an API and also if the frontend can access the data through the Internet with a NAT Gateway.
+An RDS Database that uses MySQL is also in this private subnet.
+The backend establishes communication with the frontend that is located in an instance on a private subnet, while leveraging Nginx.
+The purpose of this project is to test if a request can be done with an API and also if the frontend can have the data be served through the Internet with a NAT Gateway, Route Table and Internet Gateway.

 ## Diagram
 ![NginxBackendFrontend](https://github.com/user-attachments/assets/7c79deb6-48ef-4d13-b271-a532b532f60c)